What is cloud native and what are cloud native applications?

 Executive VP and CIO, Liberty Mutual Insurance Group

-Cloud native applications are purpose built for the cloud model.
-These applications—built and deployed in a rapid cadence by small, dedicated feature teams to a platform that offers easy scale-out and hardware decoupling—provide organizations with greater agility, resilience, and portability across cloud environments.
+Cloud native apps are built and deployed in a rapid cadence by small, dedicated feature teams to a platform that offers easy scale-out and hardware decoupling.
+This approach provides organizations with greater agility, resilience, and portability across cloud environments.

 Cloud Native Applications